-Binary put options theta is the metric that describes the change in the fair value of a binary put options due to a change in time to expiry, i.e. it is the first derivative of the binary put options fair value with respect to a change in time to expiry and is depicted as:
+Binary put options theta is the metric that describes the change in the fair value of binary put options due to a change in time to expiry, i.e. it is the first derivative of the binary put options fair value with respect to a change in time to expiry and is depicted as:

 Binary put options theta is displayed against time to expiry in Figure 1.
-In the case of Gold $1700 binary put options the out-of-the-money options are to the right above the strike of $1700 while the in-the-money options are to the left below the strike.
+In the case of Gold $1700 binary put options, the out-of-the-money options are to the right above the strike of $1700 while the in-the-money options are to the left below the strike.

 As with binary call options theta, the binary put options theta is negative when out-of-the-money and positive when in-the-money.
 The amount of time to expiry has a major influence on the absolute value of the theta with very short-term options having theta that far outweighs the amount of premium that can actually decay.

-As time to expiry increases the theta falls dramatically so that the 25-day binary put options theta peaks at just 0.5 ticks.
+As the time to expiry increases the theta falls dramatically so that the 25-day binary put options theta peaks at just 0.5 ticks.

 Figure 2 provides binary put options theta over a range of implied volatilities.
 The absolute value of the binary put options theta is fairly static over the range of implied volatility.
 As the implied volatility falls the peak and trough of the options close in on the strike reflecting that lower volatility increases the probability of the binary put option settling at 0 or 100.

-Binary put options theta is zero when at-the-money so that as the underlying passes through the strike the position will change from short theta to long theta, or vice versa.
+Binary put options theta is zero when at-the-money so that as the underlying pass through the strike the position will change from short theta to long theta or vice versa.
 This feature of vanilla binary options clearly does not make them ideal for taking in time decay by selling out-of-the-monies since a sale of an out-of the-money put would not only lose money on a fall through the strike, but the subsequent position would lose money as the premium now increased in value over time.

 Figure 2of the Binary Put Options page shows a 5-day $1700 binary put option price profile.
 At the underlying gold price of $1725 this put is worth 31.4087.
 If 4.5-day and 5.5-day profiles were included then their values would be 30.4312 and 32.2627 respectively.
 Using the finite difference method: